-Page Object Model and Page Factory are tools in Selenium that are popularly used in test automation.
-This tutorial will demonstrate how to use Page Object Model and Page Factory in Selenium automation projects to maintain test cases easily.
+This tutorial demonstrates how to use Page Object Model and Page Factory in Selenium automation projects to maintain test cases easily.

 What is Page Object Model in Selenium?

-Page Object Model, also known as POM, is a design pattern in Selenium that creates an object repository for storing all web elements.
-It helps reduce code duplication and improves test case maintenance.
+Page Object Model (POM) is a design pattern in Selenium that creates an object repository to store all web elements of an application.
+It reduces code duplication and simplifies test case maintenance by organizing elements in separate classes.

 Read More: Design Patterns in Automation Framework